Janita Asma

-Janita Asma is a Pakistani film and television actress and a model.
-She is the daughter of Asma Khann, a model and an actress.
+Janita Asma is a Pakistani film and television actress and model.
+She is the daughter of Asma Khann, a model and actress.

 Career

-She started her career as a child star in PTV Drama Neend and afterwards did a PTV telefilm Bunty Ki Butterfly.
-Janita Asma made her debut on the big screen in 2015 in the comedy film Wrong No., directed by Yasir Nawaz, that earned her two nominations at the 2nd ARY Film Awards.
+She started her career as a child star in PTV drama Neend and afterwards did a PTV telefilm Bunty Ki Butterfly.
+Janita Asma made her big-screen debut in 2015 in the comedy film Wrong No., which earned her two nominations at the 2nd ARY Film Awards.
 She has worked in numerous other television projects, commercials and music videos.